tonglam/fpl-data-public/README.md

 ### Gameweek Report Task
 Reports are generated for each tournament after every gameweek, showcasing the ranking, points, and other relevant details.
-These reports play a crucial role in data analysis and visualization for users.
+These reports play a crucial role in data analysis and visualisation for users.

 ## DB
 **MySQL** serves as the relational database for this project, and the [MyBatis_Plus](https://github.com/baomidou/mybatis-plus) framework is selected to augment the utilisation of MyBatis within the project.
 For a detailed overview of the database structure, you can refer to the ER diagram provided in the [FPL project Readme](https://github.com/tonglam/fpl-public/blob/main/README.md).

 ## AOP
-The usage of AOP in the project is to log the service behaviors without modifying the business logic.
+The usage of AOP in the project is to log the service behaviours without modifying the business logic.

 ## Logging
 To facilitate better maintenance, the logging in the project is designed to be flexible and user-friendly.